cjratcliff/ml-compiled/docs/ensemble_models.rst

 Random forest
 ---------------
 Each tree is built from a sample drawn with replacement.
-Randomises how splits in the tree are chosen (rather than simply choosing the best), increasing variance at the expense of bias, but with a positive overall effect on accuracy.
+Randomises how splits in the tree are chosen (rather than simply choosing the best), decreasing variance at the expense of bias, but with a positive overall effect on accuracy.